ruthermiasadnew/BreastCancer_RNAseq/README.md

 This project helped me build end-to-end RNA-seq analysis skills, from raw data to biological interpretation.
 I’ve grown significantly in pipeline development, cloud computing, and bioinformatics visualization—and I’m excited to expand on this as I deepen my understanding of cancer genomics.

+These are my top 6 differentially expressed genes based on my enrichment table from Cytoscape with low FDR values

+ANLN, MELK, CENPF, KIF2C, CDC20, PTTG1